wetee-dao/DTIM/docs/install_and_run.md

-# DAO-entrance phase 1 - Milestone 2
+# DAO-entrance phase 1 - Milestone 2/3
-> NOTE Window flutter_rust_bridge is not ready
+> NOTE Window flutter_rust_bridge config is not ready

-This repository is for the submission of milestone 2 of the Web 3 Foundation Grant
+This repository is for the submission of milestone 3 of the Web 3 Foundation Grant

 ### Rust Setup
 - [Linux development environment](https://docs.substrate.io/install/linux/).